FCE Speaking

 Afterword

 Probably the most important thing to keep in mind is that FCE is a B2 exam.
 Nobody expects perfection from you.
 Inaccuracies, hesitation and a somewhat limited grammatical and lexical range are not things you should worry too much about.
 Non-systematic mistakes (those that do not occur multiple times) will not affect your score dramatically.
-Deliver you responses in an easy-to-understand way, do not make any mistakes that get in the way of meaning, use proper stress and intonation.
+Deliver your responses in an easy-to-understand way, do not make any mistakes that get in the way of meaning, use proper stress and intonation.
 These should take you all the way to Grade A. Good luck!

 PDF Click to download this FCE Speaking article in PDF